siqad/siqad/README.md

 ## Binary releases

 Binary builds for Windows are available in the [Releases](https://github.com/retallickj/siqad/releases) page.
 Note that one of the first-party simulators, PoisSolver, is not available on Windows builds due to incompatibility of its dependencies.
 Future support via Docker or Windows Subsystem for Linux [has been planned](https://github.com/retallickj/siqad/issues/33).
+You also have the option of using a virtual machine (Ubuntu 18.04 LTS recommended) or [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) if you're on Windows 10, in which case you will need to compile from source.

 For now, Linux and macOS binaries are not distributed and requires compilation from source.